vespaill/Natours/README.md

   - Default positioning scheme
   - **NOT** floated
   - **NOT** absolutely positioned
-  - Elements laid out according to their source order `position: relative`<br><br>
+  - Elements laid out according to their source order<br>
+    `position: relative`<br><br>
 - **Floats**
   - **Element is removed from the normal flow.**